-Simply taking on more and more investment risk does not guarantee more return, but it does pretty much guarantee more pain.
+However, simply taking on more and more investment risk does not guarantee more return.

 How to ease investment pain

-This weighting of different assets in your portfolio will make a big difference to returns, and must be within the investor’s tolerance to risk, or they may be in for a very uncomfortable journey.
+This weighting of different assets in your portfolio will make a big difference to returns, and must be within your tolerance to risk.

 The right asset mix will spread your wealth and risk, offering a cushion against market downs.